 Dammar is one of the most famous–and more traditional–types of varnish for oil paintings.
 However, it has the downside of yellowing and becoming brittle over time.
 It also offers a high level of gloss or sheen that may not be what everyone wants.
 Bear in mind that it needs a strong solvent to remove.

 Some examples of synthetic varnishes are mineral spirit acrylic (MSA), like the Golden Archival Varnish, and Gamvar by Gamblin.
 These can come in spray/aerosol or liquid form.
-They also do not yellow over timeOpens in a new tab., unlike the traditional types.
-Gamvar can also be applied even when the painting is only touch-dry or the thickest areas are firmOpens in a new tab., saving time.
+They also do not yellow over time, unlike the traditional types.
+Gamvar can also be applied even when the painting is only touch-dry or the thickest areas are firm, saving time.

 Can You Apply Varnish Directly Onto Oil Paintings?

-You may have heard about an isolation coatOpens in a new tab., a transparent layer that goes between a finished acrylic painting and the varnish.
+You may have heard about an isolation coat, a transparent layer that goes between a finished acrylic painting and the varnish.

 You can apply varnish directly onto oil paintings.
 An isolation coat is not essential for these kinds of paintings.
 The solvents used to remove varnish, when done carefully, will not affect the oil paint beneath, thus rendering an isolation coat unnecessary.